Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo: Bayesian quantile trend filtering on graphs

-To solve the problem \eqref{QTF}, \cite{brantley2020baseline} proposed a parallelizable alternating direction method of multipliers (ADMM) algorithm, and they also proposed the selection of smoothing parameter $\lambda$ using a modified criterion based on the extended Bayesian information criterion.
+Recently, different loss functions are also considered.
+For example, \cite{brantley2020baseline} considered the check loss function $\ell(y-\theta)=\rho_p(y-\theta)$, and proposed quantile trend filtering to estimate the trend in the baseline, not the mean.
+To solve the problem, \cite{brantley2020baseline} proposed a parallelizable alternating direction method of multipliers (ADMM) algorithm.
+Furthermore, they also provided a modified criterion based on the extended Bayesian information criterion to select the tuning parameter.

+We next introduce Bayesian trend filtering.
+In general, the Bayesian formulation for trend filtering is based on the model:

+where $f$ and $\pi$ correspond to the likelihood and prior density functions, respectively.
+A simple Bayesian counterpart that corresponds to penalized square loss is a combination of the Gaussian likelihood on $f$ and Laplace prior distribution on $\pi$ \citep[e.g.][]{roualdes2015bayesian}.
+The resulting posterior mode is the same as that of the solution of the problem \eqref{loss-pen}.
+However, it is well-known that the shrinkage based on Laplace prior often causes over-shrinkage due to the tail of Laplace distribution.
+Recently, \cite{faulkner2018locally} proposed a more flexible Bayesian trend filtering via global-local shrinkage priors such as horseshoe prior \citep{carvalho2010horseshoe}.
+Assuming asymmetric Laplace likelihood in \eqref{BTFseq}, \cite{onizuka2022fast} proposed a Bayesian quantile trend filtering.
+They also provided a calibrated variational Bayes algorithm to reduce the misspecification bias of asymmetric Laplace likelihood. \cite{barata2022fast} consider the model \eqref{BTFseq}, but they employed a more flexible probability distribution called extended asymmetric Laplace distribution.